profelecmed/profelecmed/Dockers/Docker.md

   Vous devez voir : Hello from docker !   ,   This message shows that your installation appears to be working correctly

-    docker run -it ubuntu baSh
+    docker run -it ubuntu bash

 Vous devez voir : root@fad23......:/#